Naval flight officer

 A naval flight officer (NFO) is a commissioned officer in the United States Navy or United States Marine Corps who specializes in airborne weapons and sensor systems.
-NFOs are not pilots (naval aviators), but they may perform many "co-pilot" or "mission specialist" functions, depending on the type of aircraft.
+NFOs are not pilots, but they may perform many "co-pilot" or "mission specialist" functions, depending on the type of aircraft.
 Until 1966, their duties were performed by both commissioned officers known as Naval Aviation Officers (NAO) and senior enlisted personnel known as Naval Aviation Observers (NAO).

 In 1966, enlisted personnel were removed from naval aviation observer duties.
 The principal catalyst for this action was due to many of the aircraft that NAOs flew having nuclear weapons missions and concerns within the OPNAV staff and the Office of the Secretary of Defense over enlisted personnel having the ability to release/drop nuclear weapons.
 The enlisted NAOs continued to serve in enlisted Naval Aircrewman roles while NAO officers received the newly established Naval Flight Officer (NFO) designation, and the NFO insignia was introduced.
 NFOs in the U.S. Navy begin their careers as unrestricted line officers (URL), eligible for command at sea and ashore in the various naval aviation aircraft type/model/series (T/M/S) communities and, at a senior level, in command of carrier air wings and aircraft carriers afloat and functional air wings, naval air stations and other activities ashore.
 They are also eligible for promotion to senior flag rank positions, including command of aircraft carrier strike groups, expeditionary strike groups, joint task forces, numbered fleets, naval component commands and unified combatant commands.